Free standing furniture and TVs can become a safety risk, causing serious injuries or death if they become unstable and tip over.

-In Australia, there have been at least 27 deaths involving toppling furniture and televisions since 2000.
-That’s more than one death per year, on average.
+In Australia, there have been at least 28 deaths involving toppling furniture since 2000 and they cause close to 20 injuries every week.

-The good news is that injuries and deaths from toppling furniture and televisions are preventable.
-There are some easy things we can all do to make our furniture and televisions safer.
+Injuries and deaths from toppling furniture and TVs are preventable.
+There are things we can all do to make our furniture and TVs safer.

 Learn about toppling furniture and TVs

-Toppling furniture is dangerous.
-Learn what can happen, and hear one family’s story
+Freestanding furniture is dangerous.
+Learn what can happen

 Things you can do around your home to reduce the risk of falling furniture and TVs

-What to look for if you’re buying furniture, whether it’s at a shop, online, or second-hand
+What to look for if you’re buying furniture and TVs, whether in-store, online, or second-hand